Preconception Preparation

 What I have seen across more than eighty births

 I am a fertility awareness educator, and I am also a full-spectrum doula.
-I have attended more than eighty births and supported families through every season of reproductive life from preconception through postpartum.
+I have attended more than eighty births and supported families through every season of reproductive life, from preconception through postpartum.

 What I have seen, again and again, is that the couples who arrive at pregnancy already knowing their bodies have a different experience of the next year than the couples who do not.
 They ask better questions of their providers.
 They make better decisions under pressure.
 They are not learning the basics of their cycles in the same season they are learning the basics of pregnancy.
 They are not asking what cervical fluid is for the first time during a fertility workup at month thirteen.